AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## Getting MySQL and phpMyAdmin to work

 Instructions on how to find the initial password for MySQL and phpMyAdmin are found on [https://docs.bitnami.com/azure/faq/\#find\_credentials](https://docs.bitnami.com/azure/faq/#find_credentials).
+Since Bitnami-documentation on the web describes different ways to obtain the phpMyAdmin root password and only one of them works, I had a hard time getting the right password.
+I found it in the diagnostic data for startup, as described in the abovementioned link.
+When installing the virtual machine, DO NOT switch off the diagnostics for startup, because you will not get the log that contains the password.